 fire safety and injury prevention in every room in the house.

-- An interactive exhibit helps alert kids about possible household
+- An interactive exhibit teaches kids how to avoid common household

 - Entertainment by Alberta's own unique folk group, The Plain Janes.

 - A light lunch will be available following the news conference.

 For further information: For further information: to confirm your attendance or to book an interview in advance for May 26, please contact Ellen Woodger at (416) 483-2358 or Pete Karageorgos at (416) 362-2031 ext.
 4329